magnusgoeppel/Data-Science-and-AI/README.md

-# Data Science und Machine Learning Übungen
+# Data Science and Machine Learning Exercises

-Dieses Repository ist eine Sammlung von Übungen, aus dem 4.
-Semesterfach Data Science und Machine Learning.
-Im Laufe der Zeit wird dieses um die folgenden Übungen erweitert:
+This repository is a collection of the following exercises from the 4th-semester course Data Science and Machine Learning:

 - DataFrame/ML
 - Train/Test/Split